ethanj360/deloitte/README.md

 - A device-type downtime comparison
 - A dashboard with interactive filtering

-This made it easy to move from a high-level operational view to a more detailed root-cause view.
+This made it easier to move from a high-level operational view to a more detailed root-cause view.

 ### Task 2: Excel Classification Logic

 For the equality analysis, I translated the numeric score into business-friendly categories so the output could be reviewed more efficiently.

-The logic grouped rows into:
+The classification logic grouped rows into:

 - **Fair**
 - **Unfair**